UH OH! Did Aishwarya Rai Bachchan REJECT This Film Because Of Katrina Kaif & Kareena Kapoor Khan?

 Why He Didn't Say Anything About ARB?

-Interestingly, despite such a strong buzz, Milan Lutharia didn't mention Aishwarya Rai Bachchan's name.
+Interestingly, despite such a strong buzz, Milan Luthria didn't mention Aishwarya Rai Bachchan's name.
 But as they say, there's no smoke without fire, and we wonder if Aishwarya Rai Bachchan rejected Baadshaho presuming that there was a possibility of sharing screen space with Katrina/Kareena, if their dates would have worked out.

 How Ileana Came On The Board..